pottereric/pottereric.github.com/_posts/2023-11-27-Using-One-Headset-with-Two-Computers.markdown

 [![](/img/posts/using-one-headset-with-two-computers/Mixer Setup.jpg)](/img/posts/using-one-headset-with-two-computers/Mixer Setup.jpg)

 So far, I'm loving this setup.
 If I need to watch a video on either computer, I can hear it in the same headset.
+If I want to, I can listen to audio from both computers at once.
+This could come in handy if I want to add Chumbawumba as the background music to a video tutorial.
 And I've got additional physical volume controls for the headphones and my microphone.

 In theory, I could mix audio output from either computer with my mic input and out to a Zoom call, but I don't see myself doing that.
 And if I wanted to, I could upgrade my setup to use an XLR mic instead of a headset mic.